 Additionally to uncertainty arising from model structure, different interpretations of scenarios as well as the translation of qualitative scenario information into quantitative scenario parameterizations contribute to uncertainties of scenario outcomes.
 For the land-use model used here, the effect of uncertainties in input parameters was shown to produce scenario outcomes with uncertainty ranges (2 × SD) of up to 27% of the scenario mean (Engström et al., 2016a).
 For the outcome of the climate-economy model uncertainties arise especially due to parameter interdependencies of substitution elasticity with increase in growth rates for fossil fuels and clean energy.
 Slightly different parameter combinations can lead to very different outcomes.
 Other parameters, such as the discount rate, were not varied here, but likewise have the potential to change model outcomes (Golosov et al., 2014).

-However, the relative similarity of our results to the SSP quantifications (Riahi et al., 2017; SSP-Database, 2015) gives us confidence that our projections are plausible both in the direction and magnitude of change and can serve as examples for the quantification of the SSPs based on a coherent logic.
+However, the relative similarity of our results to the public SSP quantifications (Riahi et al., 2017; SSP-Database, 2015) gives us confidence that our projections are plausible both in the direction and magnitude of change and can serve as examples for the quantification of the SSPs based on a coherent logic.

 4.3 Limitation of the study and further research

 One limitation of the presented study already alluded to is the restriction of the mitigation strategies to the energy sector.
 It would be a valuable addition to the modelling framework to include other land based mitigation strategies, e.g. avoided deforestation and afforestation, as well as demand-side mitigation strategies (meat-low diets, reduction of food waste) which have been previously shown to have a great mitigation potential (Smith et al., 2013).
 In the current study bioenergy production is limited to first-generation bioenergy crops.
-In future work, it would be desirable to introduce second generation bioenergy feedstocks that are shown to have greater mitigation potential, such as C4 grasses and switch-grass (Albanito et al., 2016).
+In future work, it would be desirable to introduce second generation bioenergy feedstocks that are shown to have high mitigation potential, such as C4 grasses and switch-grass (Albanito et al., 2016).
 Additionally, the information flow within the IAM framework could be improved.
-One such improvement would be to inform the climate-economy model about land-use based emissions due to bioenergy production derived from the ecosystem model.
+One such improvement would be to connect emissions in the climate-economy model to land-use based emissions due to bioenergy production derived from the ecosystem model.
 The assumption that clean energy (of which bioenergy is one part) is free from emissions should then be revised or bioenergy modelled as a separate energy source.
-Further research could also improve the treatment of the uncertainties outlined above.
 A systematic sensitivity study of the climate-economy model paired with a sensitivity study performed earlier for the land-use model (Engström et al., 2016a) would give better insights into the impact of energy mitigation strategies on consumption, yield and cropland.
 Also, the impact of cropland changes and mitigation-derived reduced climate change on the terrestrial carbon balance could be quantified with an ensemble of GCMs to account for the uncertainties in climate forcing arising from structural differences among GCMs.

 The carbon cycle simulations were performed with dynamically evolving climate and land cover inputs only, while cropland management was kept at the 2006 level.
 This could affect the results, but enhanced productivity due to fertilisation and irrigation would, to some degree, be balanced by an increase in soil decomposition, so the resultant uncertainty in terms of biosphere carbon balance may be minor in relation to other uncertainties.